ViktorGyorgy/DrawTogether/Readme.md

 ## Settings up backend/config/secrets.js
 Write a random hash for passwords. <br>
-Set up a MongoDB database (I had it in MongoDB Atlas), and insert the connect URI. <br>
+Set up a MongoDB database (I had it in MongoDB Atlas), and insert the connect URI.
+The database name can be changed in the config file.<br>
 Create Eden AI account, insert Bearer code.
 New accounts get enough funding for processing around 10_000 images. <br>

 # Run project